TomMD/gps/README.md

 The Future
 ----------

-- Determine the "best guess" triangulation coordinate given an set of intersecting circles.
+- Determine the "best guess" triangulation coordinate given a set of intersecting circles.